astronomer/docs/learn/scheduling-in-airflow.md

 )
 ```

-This DAG will always be running and automatically scheduling its next run, whenever it has finished, irrespective of whether the DAG run succeeded or failed.
+This DAG will run continuously by scheduling a new run as soon as the previous run has completed, regardless of whether the previous run succeeded or failed.
 Using a ContinuousTimetable is especially useful when [sensors](what-is-a-sensor.md) or [deferrable operators](deferrable-operators.md) are used to wait for highly irregular events in external data tools.

 :::caution